odsod/monkey-music/README.md

 Score system
 ------------

 Each track is scored according to the user toplists by placing it into 1 out of 5 score tiers.

 There are three positive tiers: `1`, `2` and `3`.
 There are two negative tiers, `-1` and `-2`

 The following criteria decide which tier a track belongs to:

 ### Tier -2: Disliked artist

 To recommend a track whose `artist` is among the user's disliked artist toplist is simply an epic fail.

-### Tier -1: "Sönderlyssnad"
+### Tier -1: Played to death

 When the `track` is already in the user's track toplist, there is not much point in recommending it, is there?

 ### Tier += 1: Favorite artist

 If the `artist` of the track is in the user's artist toplist, the track will be bumped up one tier.

 ### Tier += 1: Favorite album

 If the `album` of the track is in the user's album toplist, the track will be bumped up one tier.

 ### Tier += 1: Favorite decade

 This is an interesting one.
 Every user has a top decade, which is the decade that is most prominent in the user's track toplist and album toplist.

 If the `year` of the track belongs to the user's top decade, the track will be bumped up one tier.

 ### Tally